Impact Report 2017-2019

 Sacred Cycle provides an opportunity for female Colorado residents to participate in mountain biking as therapeutic recreation jointly with one on one and group therapy sessions.
 Our program participants would not normally be able to participate due to barriers of economic of equipment and the ability to pay for coaching and therapeutic serviced.

 Our alumni are recommended to return to the program to mentor active participants as giving back and supporting other survivors is proven to assist in one’s own healing.

 Who We Serve

-Sacred Cycle serves Pitkin, Eagle, Summit, Park and Denver Counties and services are open to any female-identifying individual seeking supportive mental health services for anxiety, depression, and PTSD, etc. derived from the experience of sexual violence.
+Sacred Cycle serves the Roaring Fork and Eagle River Valley's.
+Services are open to any female-identifying adults seeking supportive mental health services for anxiety, depression, and PTSD, etc. derived from the experience of sexual violence.

 The cost of participant services is based on household income, on a sliding scale, which reduces the financial impact of care on an individual.
 To survivors, this little to no cost recovery program is essential across our service area, especially when personal economic resilience can be an additional barrier to survivors of sexual violence.

 Sacred Cycle provides exceptional treatment and an equitable access route to mountain biking as a healing form of recreation and leisure.
 Sacred Cycle’s Program reduces or eliminates the financial barrier to accessing mental health services and provides a mountain bike and equipment to participants, increasing the likelihood of continued health and wellness after program completion.
 It is important for the organization to build bridges and fill gaps when it comes to economic disparities and access to equipment and opportunities to be empowered to engage in positive life- long recreational habits.